 Many children, however, have a difficult start.
 Mental health needs are the most common and disabling medical conditions impacting children and youth.

-Up to 1 out of 5 youth in the U.S. have a mental health need.
-Yet, many will not receive the services and supports they need.
+Approximately 1 out of 5 youth in the U.S. have a mental health need.
+Yet, the vast majority will not receive the services and supports they need.

 Mental health needs can begin long before children enter school.
 Early exposure to trauma and chronic stress derails healthy development, and without proper intervention can lead to lifelong learning and mental health struggles.
-Children in communities of color are more likely to be exposed to multiple traumas early in their development - witness violence, experience homelessness, be separated from a parent, etc. - that warrant compassion and immediate intervention.

 These unmet mental health needs are a major barrier to learning for many of California's 6.2 million K-12 students.
 Those students are more likely to disengage from learning and school activities, miss school days, act-out in the classroom, and receive punitive discipline.
-15,16,17

-Having a mental health need is strongly associated with dropping out of school; 44 percent of students identified as emotionally disturbed do not graduate from high school.
-These youth, who are disproportionately youth of color, are more likely to become homeless, unemployed, and involved in the criminal justice system.
+Having a mental health need is strongly associated with dropping out of school; less than half of students diagnosed with an emotional or behavioral health need graduate from high school or attend college.
+These youth are more likely to become homeless, unemployed, and involved in the criminal justice system.
+10,11,12